FRRouting/frr/doc/user/ospfd.rst

 .. index:: no ip ospf area [ADDR]
 .. clicmd:: no ip ospf area [ADDR]

-.. _ospf-ip-ospf-area-command:

    Enable OSPF on the interface, optionally restricted to just the IP address given by `ADDR`, putting it in the `AREA` area.
-Per interface area settings take precedence to network commands (:ref:`ospf-network-command`).
+Per interface area settings take precedence to network commands (:clicmd:`network A.B.C.D/M area A.B.C.D`).

    If you have a lot of interfaces, and/or a lot of subnets, then enabling OSPF via this command may result in a slight performance improvement.